 Pope Leo XIV

-Brief Comments on the Middle East (running excerpts)
+Brief Comments on the Middle East (running excerpts from 11 May 2025)

 This page is a running list, sorted by date, of brief comments on the Middle East given publicly by Pope Leo XIV.
 All are excerpted from the Vatican website.